Municipal Technical Assistance Program: Templates and Resources

 • Template language in red is either directly from state law or has been adapted directly from state law for insertion into the local regulatory framework and should not be altered.
 Text in black is supporting text or suggested text from best practices and examples for consideration by the municipality.

 • In some cases, an inconsistency was identified in the general law during the process of drafting the templates.
-The template uses black text, within sections of red text, and a footnote, to identify sections where it was likely intended for language to be inserted or represented differently, but without a change to the enabling legislation, the text represented in black could be interpreted to be inconsistent with state law.
+The templates use black text, within sections of red text, and a footnote, to identify sections where it was likely intended for language to be inserted or represented differently, but without a change to the enabling legislation, the text represented in black could be interpreted to be inconsistent with state law.
 In most of these circumstances the use of the exact text from the enabling legislation would be incorrect or inconsistent.
 In all of these cases, municipalities should consult with their solicitor for specific guidance.

 • The templates should only be used in consultation with a municipality’s solicitor to ensure that the tailored and directly inserted language is used appropriately and in the correct location within each regulatory framework.
 These regulatory templates are not intended to be used as a direct cut and paste in all circumstances and municipal solicitors should be carefully consulted as to how the local regulations and ordinances are amended.